edgedb/easy-edgedb/chapter17/index.md

 ```

 The expression works well, giving names that start with Gospodin and strength values a bit higher than outside of Bulgaria.
 But note that the expression still returns a `default::Crewman`, as the alias is just an expression on top of the original type.

-Aliases can be used in a number of other ways too, such as on scalar types.
-The {ref}`documentation on aliases <docs:ref_cheatsheet_aliases>` has a number of other interesting examples of how you might want to use an alias in your project.

 ## Creating new names for types in a query (local expression aliases)